 Who presents the course?

-The course is presented by a qualified SANDTA Tutor.
-The Tutor will have undergone a training process to be certified by the Neurodevelopmental Therapy Association.
-The course leader is usually a physiotherapist, and is assisted on a full time basis by another therapist, also experienced in the treatment of children with cerebral motor disturbances.
+The course leader is a qualified Neurodevelopmental Therapy/BobathTutor.
+An Occupational Therapy Tutor and Speech Therapy Tutor present the discipline specific parts of the course during the eight weeks.
+In most cases the tutors on a Basic Courses are SANDTA-qualified, but there may be occasions when international tutors with equivalent qualifications contribute to parts of the course.
+The course leader is assisted on a full time basis by another Bobath/NDT qualified therapist, also experienced in the treatment of children with cerebral motor disturbances.
 Additional part time assistants help out during clinical and practical sessions.
-Specialist in such fields as orthopaedics, paediatrics, neurophysiology, seating and orthotics also lecture to the students when possible.
+Specialists in orthopaedics, paediatrics, neurophysiology, seating and orthotics may also present relevant parts of the course when this is possible to arrange.
 Social and family aspects are also included.

 What is included on the course?

 • Develop an understanding of Neurodevelopmental therapy (based on the Bobath concept) and relate this to the WHO International Classification of Functioning, Disability and Health (ICF) and best available evidence for the treatment of children with cerebral palsy

 • Provide theoretical knowledge of neurosciences, child development, classification of movement disorders, and the principles of assessment and treatment

 • Advance clinical reasoning and handling skills in the assessment, treatment and management of children with cerebral palsy across all areas of functioning in daily life